Community

 • GLOW

-Growing Leaders of Our World is a group of fifth and sixth graders who meet once a month for activities and discussion on topics of equity and diversity.
+Growing Leaders of Our World (GLOW) is a group of fifth and sixth graders who meet once a month for activities and discussion on topics of equity and diversity.
 Additionally, the group explores concepts of leadership and community-building.

 • Horizons